ncats/translator-modules/ncats/translator/README.md

  ## Developer Addition or Modification of a System Service

-We have specified the web services in OpenAPI 3.0 YAML specification files are found in each subdirectory
-- i.e. _identifiers_ and _ontology_ - related to each microservice.
-These subdirectories also have the corresponding
-client/server code in *client* and  *server* subfolders.
+We have specified the web services in OpenAPI 3.0 YAML specification files are found in each subdirectory (i.e. _identifiers_ and _ontology) related to each microservice.
+These subdirectories also have the corresponding client/server code in *client* and  *server* subfolders.
 For modifying one of the existing services, see the relevant section in the corresponding READMEs, e.g. for  [the Identifier Resolution Service](./identifiers/README.md) and [the Ontology Jaccard Similarity service](./ontology/README.md).